osmlab/atlas-checks/docs/checks/singleSegmentMotorwayCheck.md

 # Single Segment Motorway Check

-This check flags Edges that are tagged with highway=motorway and not connected to any other Edges with the same highway tag.
+This check flags Edges that are tagged with highway=motorway and are not connected to any other Edges with the same highway tag.

 #### Live Examples